CMLandOcean/MaterialFractionalCover/README.md

 # MaterialFractionalCover

-Code for implementing MESMSA for Carbon Mapper applications
+Code for implementing MESMA for Carbon Mapper applications